 In the long term the project results are expected to assist the industry to eventually meet the requirements of the Hong Kong International Convention on the Safe and Environmentally Sound Recycling of Ships, 2009 (the Hong Kong Convention), so that the Government of Bangladesh may be in a position to accede to the Convention at an appropriate time.

-The SENSREC project was commenced in January 2015, and by March 2017 most of its deliverable reports have been prepared and approved by the Project Steering Committee - a multi-stakeholder committee that plays an advisory role, and provided crucial guidance on all technical components of the project.
+The SENSREC project was commenced in January 2015, and by March 2017 most of its deliverable reports were prepared and approved by the Project Steering Committee - a multi-stakeholder committee that plays an advisory role, and provided crucial guidance on all technical components of the project.
 Following successful completion of phase I activities, the Norwegian Government represented by the Norwegian Embassy in Dhaka has agreed in-principle to continue its financial support for the capacity building of Bangladesh ship recycling industry through implementing the training materials developed under phase I, and institutionalising a sustainable training approach for the country's ship recycling workforces.

-The project has been executed by the Marine Environment Division of IMO as the implementing and executing agency, in partnership with the Ministry of Industries of Bangladesh that acts as the national executing partner.
+The project was executed by the Marine Environment Division of IMO as the implementing and executing agency, in partnership with the Ministry of Industries of Bangladesh that acts as the national executing partner.
 The MOI coordinated the input from the different stakeholder ministries within the country, and most importantly from the industry represented by the Bangladesh Ship Breakers & Recyclers Association (BSBRA), while IMO also collaborated with other relevant UN agencies including BRS, the International Labour Organization (ILO) and the United Nations Industrial Development Organization (UNIDO) to ensure the successful delivery of the project.

-The International Maritime Organization has established a local project management office hosted within the premises of the MOI, which was responsible for the day-to-day implementation of the local project activities, including regular communication and liaising between IMO and Ministry of Industries.
+IMO established a local project management office hosted within the premises of the MOI, which was responsible for the day-to-day implementation of the local project activities, including regular communication and liaising between IMO and Ministry of Industries.

 The key outcomes of phase I of the project comprised an assessment of the economic and environmental impacts of the ship recycling industry in Bangladesh; an evaluation of the quantities of different categories of hazardous wastes from the ship recycling and from other localized industries: an initial infrastructure design and costing for the development of a Treatment, Storage and Disposal Facility (TSDF) for the environmentally sound management of the hazardous wastes; a recommendation for the refinement of Government One-Stop Service for the industry; development of training material for the workforce in the ship recycling industry; and development of a project document for phase II of the project.
 The reports of the SENSREC project can be found under the "SENSREC Deliverables" section to the right of this page.